 Once the amount is deposited, I receive a balance certificate from CIBC, that if asked by the immigration officer – I can show to validate my settlement funds + the cash I am carrying.

 Buy Forex (Canadian Dollars from IndusInd: rate 53.3585) approx. C$ 2,000 (INR 1,06,717 + GST Tax).
-Unfortunately buying CAD in cash from my banker, ie. HDFC is very expensive rate: 54.8599.
-Furthermore, BookMyForex does not have service in my city – Jamshedpur.
-In case, you live in a metro, or Tier 1 or 2 city, please check BookMyForex – you can buy CAD in cash at very competitive rate of 52.2088 as on today, OR KotakRemitt (rate: 52.2014) and if you have an account with SBI – look no further (SBI rate of CAD cash = 51.4754)
+Unfortunately buying CAD in cash from my banker, ie. HDFC is a very expensive rate: 54.8599.
+Furthermore, BookMyForex does not have a service in my city – Jamshedpur.
+In case, you live in a metro, or Tier 1 or 2 city, please check BookMyForex – you can buy CAD in cash at a very competitive rate of 52.2088 as of today, OR KotakRemitt (rate: 52.2014) and if you have an account with SBI – look no further (SBI rate of CAD cash = 51.4754)

 Arrive in Toronto – activate the CIBC account by visiting the branch.
 Activation takes less than 1 hr and I walk out with that 6% cash-back debit card.
 I have full access to that fund.
 If I am carrying any CAD in cash, I can deposit the same (no service fee charged for that).
 CIBC has a fairly wide presence of ATMs in Toronto.